syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/gantt/data-binding.md

 #### Binding with Ajax

 You can use Gantt [`dataSource`](../api/gantt#datasource) property to bind the data source to Gantt from external Ajax request.
-In the below code we have fetched the data source from the server with the help of Ajax request and provided that to `dataSource` property by using [`onSuccess`](../api/base/ajax/#onsuccess) event of the Ajax.
+In the below code, the data source has been fetched from the server with the help of Ajax request and provided that to `dataSource` property by using [`onSuccess`](../api/base/ajax/#onsuccess) event of the Ajax.

 {% if page.publishingplatform == "aspnet-core" %}